Kmanish098765/GraphQL_1/README.md

 ### Dashboard
 - Real-time statistics
 - Recent orders overview
-- Summary cards for users, products, orders, and revenue
+- Summary cards for users, publications, orders, and revenue

 ### User Management
 - View all users in a table